 The 2020 George H.W.
-Bush Dollar honors America’s 41st President in the Presidential Dollar series.
-As a relatively recent release, many collectors wonder about its current market worth.
+Bush Dollar honors America’s 41st President and stands as the final chapter in the Presidential Dollar series.
+As a relatively recent release with a fascinating legislative backstory, many collectors want to know exactly what their coin is worth today.

 The 2020 George H.W.
-Bush Dollar Value varies significantly by grade.
+Bush Dollar Value varies significantly by grade and variety.
 Circulated pieces typically trade around $1.00 to $1.27.
 Uncirculated examples average $6.66 to $8.14 depending on mint mark.
-Proof versions command premium prices, averaging $61.84 in top condition.
+Proof versions command strong premiums, averaging $61.84 in top condition.

 2020 George H.W.
 Bush Dollar Value By Variety